wp-plugins/refer-a-friend-widget-for-wp/readme.txt

 === WordPress InviteBox Plugin for refer-a-friend promotion ===
 Contributors: invitebox
-Tags: refer-a-friend, tell-a-friend widget, referral program, word of mouth, viral promotion, social, widget, referral, contest
+Tags: refer-a-friend, tell-a-friend widget, referral program, word of mouth, viral promotion, social, widget, referral, contest, promotion
 Requires at least: 3
 Tested up to: 3.3.2
-Stable tag: 1.1.0
+Stable tag: 1.1.1

 Add InviteBox-powered referral program to your WordPress blog and promote your posts virally.

 == Description ==

-With this <a href="http://invitebox.com/">refer a friend</a> plugin for WP you could add InviteBox-powered referral program to your WordPress blog.
+Reach new customers today with a social referral program.
+Design and launch <a href="http://invitebox.com/">refer a friend</a> promotions on your WordPress website or blog in minutes.

-You could setup one of the following types of referral campaigns:
+You can set up one of the following types of referral campaigns:

 1. Referral program with instant rewards.